commanderx16/x16-rom/README.md

 * Integrated Monitor derived from the [Final Cartridge III](https://github.com/mist64/final_cartridge).
 	* `O00`..`OFF` to switch ROM and RAM banks
 	* `OV0`..`OV4` to switch to video address space
-* FAT32-formatted SD card as drive 8 as a full IEC (TALK/LISTEN & CBM DOS) compatible device:
+* FAT32-formatted SD card as drive 8 as a full IEEE-like (TALK/LISTEN & CBM DOS) compatible device
-	* read directory
-	* load file
-	* send "I" command
-	* read status
-	* everything else is unimplemented
 * Some new KERNAL APIs (to be documented)

 Big TODOs
 ---------

-* DOS needs more features.
 * BASIC needs more features.
-* IEC is not working.
+* Commodore Serial Bus is not working.
-* PS/2 and SD have issues on real hardware.

 ROM Map